Miguel Palau | Principal UX Research Strategist & Design Researcher

 Academic Background

-Bachelor’s degree in Anthropology.
-Doctoral coursework in Psychological Anthropology at Universidad Central de Venezuela under Dr. Samuel Hurtado Salazar, creator of the Matrisocialidad theory — one of the most influential frameworks in Venezuelan social anthropology.
-Complementary Master’s-level focus in Computer Sciences and Human-Computer Interaction under Dr. Vanessa Leguizamo, a recognized researcher specializing in software engineering and UX at UCV’s School of Computing.
-Additional studies at the University of Central Florida (UCF), Orlando.
+Bachelor's degree in Anthropology.
+Doctoral coursework in Psychoanalytic Anthropology from the Universidad Central de Venezuela under Dr. Samuel Hurtado Salazar, creator of the Matrisocialidad theory — one of the most influential frameworks in Venezuelan social anthropology.
+Complementary Master's-level focus in Computer Sciences and Human-Computer Interaction under Dr. Vanessa Leguizamo, a recognized researcher specializing in software engineering and UX at UCV's School of Computing.
+Additional studies at the University of Central Florida (UCF), Orlando, United States of America.
 Bilingual professional — Spanish and English.

 Contributing founder of Anthropology of Design as a formal applied subdiscipline (2015) — an interdisciplinary field integrating structural anthropology, psychoanalysis, and HCI to study the symbolic genesis of products and their cultural adoption dynamics.